mvolkmann/blog/src/swift/swift-ui.md

 ## Combining Container and Component Views

-The following code demonstrtrates using both container and component views.
+The following code demonstrates using both container and component views.
 Note how views can be defined in computed properties that are later referenced to render them.
 The type of these computed properties can be a specific container view type